|Social authentication is deprecated and will be removed in a future release of IDM. For more information, see Deprecation.

 After configuration is complete, test the result.
-For a common basic procedure, see Test social identity providers.
+For a common basic procedure, refer to Test social identity providers.

 From the navigation bar, click Configure > Authentication.

-On the Authentication page, click the Modules tab, and then click the edit button adjacent to Social Providers.
+On the Authentication page, click the Modules tab.

 To understand how data is transmitted between IDM and a social identity provider, read OpenID connect authorization code flow.